Packing measure and dimension of the limit sets of IFSs of generalized complex continued fractions: Introduction and the main results

-In addition, Mauldin's and Urba\'{n}ski's paper \cite{MU} presents the general theory of estimating the dimensions and measures of the fractals (more precisely, limit sets too) constructed by conformal iterated function systems with infinitely many mappings (for short, infinite CIFSs), and now, there are many results of the limit set constructed by infinite CIFSs (for example, see \cite{MU2}, \cite{MiU}, \cite{IK}, \cite{MU3}, \cite{MiU2}, \cite{RU} and so on).
-Note that they generalized the above formula and theorems, and by the generalized theorems in their paper we may obtain non-positiveness of the Hausdorff measure of the limit set constructed by infinite CIFSs with respect to the Hausdorff dimension of the limit sets.
-This theorem indicates we may find a new phenomenon of infinite CIFSs which cannot hold in finite CIFSs.
+In addition, Mauldin's and Urba\'{n}ski's paper \cite{MU} presents the general theory of estimating the dimensions and measures of the fractals (more precisely, the limit sets too) constructed by conformal iterated function systems with infinitely many mappings (for short, infinite CIFSs) under the OSC (and some conditions).
+Indeed, they generalize the above formula and theorems, and by the generalized theorems in their paper we may obtain the non-positivity of the proper-dimensional Hausdorff measure of the limit sets constructed by infinite CIFSs even if we assume the OSC.
+This theorem indicates that we may find a different phenomenon of infinite CIFSs from finite CIFSs under the OSC.
+Here, it should be mentioned that there are now many directions for the studies of the limit sets constructed by infinite CIFSs with the OSC (for example, see \cite{MU2}, \cite{IK}, \cite{MU3}, \cite{RU} and so on) or without the OSC (for example, see \cite{MiU}, \cite{MiU2}, and so on).